Qu1nel/Missing-Semester-Solutions/Lecture_1/Solution.md

-# Solutions of Lectures 1
+# Solutions of Lecture 1

 1. Create a new directory called `missing` under `/tmp`.